Advancement to Candidacy

 - The student and the advisor should come up with the plan of study for the cumulative experience (i.e. project or thesis).
 A project or thesis proposal must be prepared.
 The format and the content of the proposal will be decided by your advisor.

 - Upon approval of the proposal by the advisor, the student and the advisor should choose another member of the committee (the member must be a tenure track professor of the CSIS department.
 One more member may be added to provide expertise in the research area.)

 - The student should complete the Advising Sheet and submit it to the Graduate Coordinator of Computer Science.

 - The student should complete an Advancement to Candidacy Form (your proposal must be attached) and submit it to the Graduate Coordinator of Computer Science

 To enroll in cs698 or cs699 you must also file an Independent Study Form.
 Obain the Department Chair's signature Please attach your Candidacy documents to this form when obtaining signatures.
 The deadline to do this is the 14th week of the semester before cs698 or cs699.

 What courses to take for your project/thesis

-- CS700 if you need more semesters to finish the Thesis.
+- CS700 if you need only one more semester to finish the Thesis.